openwrt/openwrt/package/network/config/rtl931x-stack/README.md

 use `option interface 'lan49'` for compatibility.

 Local LACP uplinks on non-fabric ports may be created before or after the stack.
-For example, `bond0` on `lan51`/`lan52` and a native stack trunk on `lan49`/`lan50` use separate hardware tables and need no netifd ordering hook.
+For example, member 0's `bond0` on `sw0s0p51`/`sw0s0p52` and a native stack trunk on `sw0s0p49`/`sw0s0p50` use separate hardware tables and need no netifd ordering hook for stack bring-up.
 Local LAG membership follows the switch's device ID when stacking is enabled or disabled.
 The leader synchronizes its LAG membership and LACP-selected TX ports to the follower through session-checked, replayable Device Talk mutations;
 peer recovery replays the current state before restoring bridge forwarding.
 Loss of the peer does not prevent local uplink changes.
 A fabric port cannot also be a bond member.
-This does not implement bonds containing `sw1pN` ports or cross-chassis LACP; delegated follower ports remain owned by the leader.
+This does not implement bonds containing remote ports or cross-chassis LACP; delegated follower ports remain owned by the leader.

 Before enabling a new trunk, connect at least one configured link.
 Stackd arms